Brenda Blethyn: 2024–present: Post-Vera roles

+Blethyn will next co-star alongside Karen Gillan and Jim Broadbent in director Guy Jenkin's Fools, which explores the story of Mary Tudor's friendship with her female court jester.
+She has also filmed the Channel 4 television series A Woman of Substance, a new adaptation of Barbara Taylor Bradford's best-seller, in which she will take the role of the older Emma Harte, once an impoverished Yorkshire maid who builds from one clothes shop to becoming the richest woman in the world.

 Personal life

 Blethyn married Alan James Blethyn, a graphic designer she met while working for British Rail, in 1964.
 The marriage ended in 1973.

 Blethyn kept her husband's surname as her professional name.
 British art director Michael Mayhew has been her partner since 1975, and the couple married in June 2010.

-Blethyn was appointed an Officer of the Order of the British Empire (OBE) for services to drama in the 2003 New Year Honours.
+Blethyn was appointed Officer of the Order of the British Empire (OBE) for services to drama in the 2003 New Year Honours.